• HOME

 The Original Whitehurst & Pine Ridge Railroad – The original W&PRR was conceived in Watauga, TX, in the mid-1980s and evolved into a loop railroad serving Whitehurst, Pine Ridge and Elaine.

 UPDATED!
-Overview of the New Whitehurst & Pine Ridge Railroad – On New Year’s Eve 2018, the first nails were pounded into the wood framework for the expanded W&PRR.
+The New Whitehurst & Pine Ridge Railroad – On New Year’s Eve 2018, the first nails were pounded into the wood framework for the expanded W&PRR.

 Evolution of Operations – Work has been steady on the W&PRR since the onset of the pandemic.
 The biggest development of the railroad has been defining its purpose.
 What does it do?
 Why is it there?
 Where is it going?